MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 ::: moniker range="azure-devops"

-Your agent can authenticate to Azure Pipelines or TFS using the following method:
+Your agent can authenticate to Azure Pipelines using the following method:

 ::: moniker-end

 ::: moniker range=">= tfs-2015 < azure-devops"

-Your agent can authenticate to Azure Pipelines or TFS using one of the following methods:
+Your agent can authenticate to Azure DevOps Server or TFS using one of the following methods:

 ::: moniker-end